putyourlightson/craft-blitz/docs/README.md

 composer require putyourlightson/craft-blitz
 ```

-After installing the plugin, get set up using the following steps.
+Blitz will not make any changes to your site when first installed.
+To start caching pages...

 1. Turn “Enable Caching” on.
 2. Add at least one row to “Included URI Patterns” such as `.*` to cache the entire site.
 3. Save the settings and visit the site or warm the cache in the [Blitz cache utility](#cache-utility).

+That's it!
+You should notice an immediate difference once Blitz is caching your pages.
+There are a few more optional steps you can take to cut even more time off that TTFB!

-If using “Blitz File Storage” as the cache storage type then adding [server rewrites](#server-rewrites) will avoid unnecessary PHP processing and will increase performance even further.
+If you are using “Blitz File Storage” as the cache storage type, you can add Apache or Nginx [server rewrites](#server-rewrites) to avoid PHP processing for even better performance.

-Creating a cron job to [refresh expired cache](#refresh-expired-cache) (see below) will ensure that URIs that contain elements that have expired since they were cached are automatically refreshed when necessary.
+You can reduce the likelihood of visitors hitting un-cached pages by automatically keeping those caches warm.
+One way to do this is to create a cron job to [refresh expired cache](#refresh-expired-cache) regularly and automatically.

-Craft’s template caching `{% cache %}` tag doesn’t always play well with the cache invalidation feature in Blitz.
-Template caching also becomes mostly redundant with pull page caching, so it is best to either remove all template caching from URLs that Blitz will cache or to simply disable template caching completely in the `config/general.php` file:
+Craft’s `{% cache %}` tag doesn't always play well with Blitz cache invalidation.
+Since template caching becomes redundant with full page caching, it is best to remove {% cache %} tags from templates Blitz caches, or simply disable template caching from `config/general.php`:

 ```php
 'enableTemplateCaching' => false,